When Health Authorities Lie About A Dangerous Virus

 How the Portuguese overcame a lousy start fighting the Pandemic

-.
+In the early day of the Pandemic, the Portuguese authorities made a conscious choice of lying to people.
 PPE (Personal Protection Equipment) was scarce, namely N95 masks.
 The need to ensure that medical staff got whatever was available led them through the slippery slope of making up a story that would convince people not to adequately protect themselves.

 Soon, it became apparent to everyone (and their pets) this was an idiotic approach.
 The narrative then switched to something along the lines of “please leave the available stock of N95 and the blue cotton surgical masks to medical professionals”.
 Instead, use homemade masks; you can make one at home using whatever materials you got on hand.